 I watched it again recently with my daughter Lily, and she was as intrigued by the Queen Anne Victorian as I was.
 With a little research, we learned it was filmed at the famous and historic Camarillo Ranch in California.

-Note: There are affiliate links in this post that may earn me a commission but won’t change the price.
+Note: There are affiliate links in this post that may earn me a commission.

 A TV Guide Ad for “The Two Worlds of Jennie Logan:”